 We don't care where you come from.

-And they want to repeat they don't want Obamacare repealed.
+And they don't want Obamacare repealed.

 There are two things Republicans need to do.

-Added things, because Trump has pretty much single-handedly been carrying a very weak Republican Party on his back.
+Added things because Trump has pretty much single-handedly been carrying a very weak Republican Party on his back.

 And it's simple.